Intermittent Fasting for Fighters

 You could argue that when you diminish your eating window, the chances are high that you’ll also reduce total caloric intake, and so lose weight.
 This effect is also scientifically supported.
 This study found an average drop of 350 calories daily among the participants of the study.
 But the reduced caloric intake isn’t the only mechanism at play.
 If it would, IF wouldn’t be more helpful for weight loss than a normal diet which works with ‘portion control’ (reducing calories without diminishing your eating window).
 How many people do you know that are or have been practicing portion control?
 Many, right?
 And how many have significantly lost weight and kept the weight off?
 Very few, right?
 Dr Zoe Harcombe even claims there is a failure rate of 98%.
 So what is the reason for this high failure rate and why should it be any different with IF.
 I see three main reasons.

 High dropout rate.
-Portion control demands a lot of discipline: ever meal and snack you eat, you should calculate the calories.
-Moreover every meal you have, you have to eat less than you want.
+Portion control demands a lot of discipline: for every meal and snack you eat, you should calculate the calories.
+Moreover, for every meal you have, you have to eat less than you want.
 In comparison IF is extremely easy, as I stated earlier.
-After a while you get used to not eating before 12 and after 8pm.
-And in your eating window you can feast like a king.
+After a while, you get used to not eating before 12 and after 8pm.
+And in your eating window, you can feast like a king.

 Preserve muscle while losing weight

 If you are overweight, losing weight is great.
 But not all weight losses are equal.
 A fighter will want to keep or even build muscle as much as possible, while at the same time losing fat.
 For this purpose IF is by far superior to portion control, a review from 2011 revealed.
 Reason being that, in contrast with portion control, IF drastically stimulates growth hormones in the body.
 Growth hormones stimulate muscle growth.